vivek9369/Project/README.md

 🎵 Spotify Clone | HTML & CSS Project
-A responsive Spotify Clone built using only HTML and CSS.
+A responsive Spotify Clone built using  HTML and CSS.
 This project recreates the core user interface of Spotify, focusing on layout, structure, and visual design—without any JavaScript.

 📌 Features
 🎧 Recreated Spotify-like navbar, sidebar playlists, and media controls